Home / Available CME / Archived UPenn Grand Rounds

 Learning Objectives for the Series:

-• Explain the role that drug adverse events, drug pharmacokinetics and patient adherence play in achieving ARV success and avoiding morbidity and mortality;
+• Improve the knowledge of how drug adverse events, drug pharmacokinetics and patient adherence can affect ARV success and through the application of this knowledge avoid morbidity and mortality;

-• Describe the important opportunistic infections and co-morbidities that may affect HIV-positive patients and increase their risk for morbidity and mortality;
+• Improve knowledge of opportunistic infections and co-morbidities that may affect HIV-positive patients and increase their risk for morbidity and mortality;

-• Discuss the importance of individualizing the care of each HIV-positive patient.
+• Improve understanding of the importance of individualizing the care of each HIV-positive patient.

 Back to Top